iebele/semantic-schema/README.md

 takes considerable time (about 30 minutes).
 Might the markup of the [Full Hierarchy](https://schema.org/docs/full.html) change in the future, **Semantic Schema** might produce errors while fetching the data.
 If this might happen, please report this to me.

+The Artisan command `update` relies on many HTTP requests to [schema.org](https://schema.org/).
+In case of a connection time-out the command will fail and report an error.
+In such a case, one might run `update` again.

+## FAQ

+ - *The [Semantic Schema](https://github.com/iebele/semantic-schema) `update` command makes many requests to [schema.org](https://schema.org/).
+Doesn't this look like a DDOS attack?*

+The **Semantic Schema** `update` command does not DDOS [schema.org](https://schema.org/).
+The `update` makes HTTPS requests with random time intervals.
+[schema.org](https://schema.org/) is prepared for intensive traffic.

+ -  *Why don't you use [schema.rdfa](https://github.com/schemaorg/schemaorg/blob/master/data/schema.rdfa) instead of the [Full Hierarchy](https://schema.org/docs/full.html)?*

 I could have decided to use [schema.rdfa](https://github.com/schemaorg/schemaorg/blob/master/data/schema.rdfa).
 But, at the moment of writing this package I could not decide how to obtain all properties of a given `type`, so "I did it my way".